Regulations are tightening, financial crime risks are evolving, and missing key information can be costly.

 Step 1: Identify High-Risk Areas

 Each organisation’s compliance requirements vary.
-For example, you might need to monitor global news for potential bribery accusations or focus on environmental legislation in emerging markets.
+For example, you may need to watch global news for bribery claims.
+You might also focus on environmental laws in new markets.

 Key Questions: